farrelaby/kkn-web-jambu/README.md

 # Jambu-Web
-Public Website for Lembupurwo's Travelling guide
+Promotional one page Website built from Regna Bootstrap Theme(https://bootstrapmade.com/regna-bootstrap-onepage-template/) for the promotion of Crystal Guava process product